GEIGEIGEIST/qmk-config-klor/readme.md

   <img alt="KLOR logo font" src="/docs/images/klor-font-logo-bright.svg">
 </picture>

-# THE QMK CONFIG FOR THE KLOR SPLIT KEYBOARD
+# QMK CONFIG FOR THE KLOR SPLIT KEYBOARD

 [Here](https://github.com/GEIGEIGEIST/zmk-config-klor) you can find the ZMK config for the KLOR.
 You need to create your own fork to use it.\
 [Here](https://github.com/GEIGEIGEIST/klor) you can find the hardware files and build guide.